adnanel/adnanel.github.io/about.markdown

 # Curriculum Vitae (CV)

-Here you can download my CV which I try to keep updated occasionally.
+Here you can download my CV which I try to keep updated periodically.

 [My CV as a PDF](cv.pdf)